stellar/js-stellar-base/CONTRIBUTING.md

 watch 'curl -s "https://registry.npmjs.org/stellar-base" | jq ".versions | keys | last"'
 ```

-**Updating SDK**
+### Updating SDK
 The process for the SDK is exactly the same as for base, except there's a key additional step. **If base has been updated**, you want to bump its version accordingly.
-This is straightforward: change the version field under the "dependencies" section in the SDK's [package.json](https://github.com/stellar/js-stellar-sdk/blob/master/package.json#L140):
+This is straightforward: change the version field of `"stellar-base"` under the `"dependencies"` section in the SDK's [package.json](https://github.com/stellar/js-stellar-sdk/blob/master/package.json#L140):

 ```diff
   "dependencies": {